Archive by Author

 Common Ground Through Music

-Preview by Betsy Schwarm In an increasingly contentious world, there is comfort in hearing of attempts to build bridges – not just from one side toward the other, but from […]
+Preview by Betsy Schwarm In an increasingly contentious world, there is comfort in hearing of attempts to build bridges – not just from one side toward the other, but from both sides toward the middle.
+Considering the symbology of raising one’s voices together, choral music may be an ideal medium for such a partnership.
+For […]

 0 Comments Read more »